 It’s been 20 years since the ISA first came into being.
 Since April 1999, UK savers and investors have been able to help their money go a little further with the annual tax-free benefits.
 If you’d contributed £6,000 to a medium-risk stocks and shares ISA on the first day of each tax year since 6th April 1999, you could have accrued £7,297 more than if you’d waited until 5th April the following year.

 It still pays to invest regularly

 Of course, most of us don’t have £20,000 – the current annual ISA allowance – sitting around in a bank account waiting to be invested in an ISA.
 But the good news is that you can still benefit from compounding returns by investing small amounts regularly.

-Our calculations show that contributing monthly is likely to generate better returns for you than leaving it to the last minute and making a lump sum contribution.
-For example, if you’d contributed £500 every month since 1999, you could have accrued £2,192 in additional returns compared to making a lump sum payment at the end of the tax year.
+Our calculations show that contributing monthly is likely to generate better returns over the long term than leaving it to the last minute and making a lump sum contribution.
+For example, if you’d contributed £500 every month since 1999, you could have accrued £4,940 in additional returns compared to making a lump sum payment at the end of the tax year.